Clients often ask us about their life insurance policies and their value to their estate plans.

 Finally, life insurance proceeds are part of your gross estate for federal estate and generation-skipping tax.
 It is essential to properly title your life insurance policies (frequently, life insurance policies are owned by an irrevocable life insurance trust (ILIT) to avoid estate and generation-skipping tax).

-Please take this Life Insurance Self-Audit and then call us or email us with any questions that you might have regarding your existing life insurance plan.
+Please take this Life Insurance Self-Audit and then call or email us with any questions about your existing life insurance plan.

 LIFE INSURANCE SELF-AUDIT: